 How is sobriety being a part of your act—

 OK, not drinking.
 How has that changed your act and the stories you tell?

 I think with all of my specials or albums there's been some story like, “We were drunk and this happened, when I was drunk and I said this."
-But I do have material about just stopping drinking and especially being in a job where it's not like being an accountant and stopping drinking.
-I'm stopping drinking in a business that at the base level was built around drink revenue on all levels actually, but generally at the comedy club.
+But I think you know I do have material about just stopping drinking and especially being in a job where it's not like being an accountant and stopping drinking.
+I'm stopping drinking in a business that at the base level was built around drink revenue.
+All levels actually, but generally at the comedy club.

 You know, there's a lot of just different elements to it.
 I did this when I was drinking too where you got to treat somebody like a weirdo for not drinking.

 People don’t know what to do when you don’t drink!

 What I've learned about it is that a lot of drinking is just to be comfortable in situations you wouldn't just chill out sober and certain events or places that you on a genuine level don't like or enjoy it.
 And so you numb it with drinking but naturally you wouldn't like these spots.
 So it goes from you know now if I'm in a spot that you know that is either that the place has to be enjoyable it has to be some type of fun activity or the people I'm with have to be very enjoyable.
 If there's not one or all those things then leave.
 It just made me realize that I spent a lot of time just chasing the night and and just trying to be around and stay out late.

 How recent was this change and what triggered it?